Hey Kids (Start Here)

 She spins again and walks away, feeling lighter, like she’s set aside the weight of her own thoughts in the aftermath of her talk, her quiet conversation.
 In this moment, nothing threatens her bright and sliding sense of self.
 She doesn’t feel the need to count her slate to clean.

-She drives up the west bank of the Potomac, past the lights reflecting on twilit water on her right and the huge swath of cemetery on her left, because she likes going that way.
-Between the water and the dead.
+She drives up the west bank of the Potomac, past the lights reflecting on twilit water on her right and the huge swath of cemetery on her left.
+Between the river and the dead.
 She crosses the Lincoln Memorial Bridge and drives north through the city until she comes to Adams Morgan and its little labyrinth of streets around a triangular park.
 She circles, scouring the streets for parking until she finds a spot.

-She kills her engine and watches the last of the sunset; the spectacular red disk that looks like a glowing communion wafer.
+She kills her engine and watches the last of the sunset.
+The spectacular red disk of her local star looks like a glowing communion wafer.
 It’s the pollution that does it; the shit in the air that blocks the shorter wavelengths of light, that’s warming the planet, that’s screwing up the ice caps, that’s giving kids asthma in inner cities, that’s making the turn of the planet so god damn pretty right now.

 “We did that to you,” Lightcap whispers to the sun.
 “How do you like your new outfit?”

-Even now, even after the long shattering break and the longer shellac of a repair job, seeing his name makes her mouth go dry.
+Even now, even after the long shattering break and the longer shellac of a repair job, his name makes her mouth go dry with a mix of ash and honey.
+Anger and desire.
 She gives herself a fast little count, just for the momentum she needs, completes a rapid, mental set of four, and picks up.

 “Cait,” Jasper says.
 “Hi.
 You disappeared after your presentation.”

-“I didn’t see a reason to stay and gladhand the room,” she says sweetly.
-“That’s your forte, not mine.”
+“I didn’t see a reason to stay and glad-hand the room,” she says, all sweet-faced irk.
+“That’s what you’re for.”

-“Thanks,” Jasper says, with a dry twist in response to her backhanded compliment.
-“Anyway, I just called to let you know that you did a phenomenal job.”
+“Thanks,” Jasper replies, too much of a beige carpet to show any irritation at her words.
+“Anyway, I called to tell you that you did a phenomenal job.”

-“I know,” she says, watching the last sliver of red sun sink beneath the obscured line of the distant horizon.
+“I know.”
+She watches the last sliver of red sun sink beneath the jagged line of the DC cityscape.

 “Well,” Jasper says, at a loss.
 “Good.
-They’ll tell us their answer in a few days, I think.”
+We’ll have their answer in a few days, I think.”

 “Let me know as soon as you hear anything.”